mecid/mecid.github.io/_posts/2023-08-30-mastering-storekit2-swiftui-view-modifiers.md

 ```

 As you can see, the *currentEntitlementTask* view modifier allows us to provide a closure accepting an optional transaction wrapped into the *VerificationResult* type.
 It is optional because there might be no transaction for the particular product.
 Whenever the user purchases or revokes the product, StoreKit 2 runs the attached closure.

+> To learn more about the *VerificationResult* type, take a look at my ["Mastering StoreKit 2"](/2023/08/01/mastering-storekit2/) post.

 Another view modifier StoreKit 2 provides us is the *storeProductsTask* modifier.
 It allows us to load the list of products and observe them.
 It runs the provided closure whenever any product in the collection changes.